aldelaro5/Bug-Fables-Internal-Docs/Flags/Regional flags.md

+## Regionalflag
+A `regionalflag` is a `bool` which is a variable the game can access globally while its value is kept until an area change occurs in the game or until a reset is specifically requested by the game.
+When a reset occurs, all regionalflag are set to `false`.
+They are saved on the save files and are used to track temporary progress in an area such as defeating an enemy in the overworld.
+There are 100 regional flags available in the `MainManager.instance.regionalflags` array.

+## Notes about the regionalflags tables
+Since the meaning of the regioonal flags depends on the area, there will be one table per area in this document.

+The instances in which the game specifically requests a reset will be mentioned in the table of the concerned area.

-When an enemy is mentioned (which is most of the regional flags), it is implied the flag gets set to true when being defeated unless otherwise specified
+When an enemy is mentioned (which is most of the regional flags), it is implied the value gets set to `true` when being defeated unless specified otherwise.

-The regionalflags array is of size 100, any ID not specified implies UNUSED.
+Any ID not specified implies UNUSED.

-The regionalflags always resets to false once the current area changes.
+## Regional flags tables

-Bugaria Outskirts
+### Bugaria Outskirts
 ID | Description
 -----------------------------------------|-----------------------------------------------------------------------------------
 0 | Rightmost Seedling at the map on the west of the Explorers Association